-The vehicle stability control system is activated when the vehicle speed is more than 15 km/h (9 mph).
+This system activates when the vehicle speed is about more than 15 km/h (9 mph).

 You may hear a sound in the engine compartment for a few seconds when the engine is started or just after the vehicle begins to move.
 This means that the system is in the self-check mode, but does not indicate a malfunction.